arjarya/arjarya/README.md

-- 👋 Hi, I’m @arjarya
+- 👋 Hi, I’m @DigitalArjun
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in A.I/ML/Data Science/Gen AI
-- 🌱 I’m currently learning Core Java
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...